Brainzyme® FOCUS™ Alternatives: How To Boost Your Brain Without Brainzyme® FOCUS™

 Editor's Note: Before considering supplements, you should always look at if there are any changes in your diet you can make.
 Often, there will be.
 However, diets can take a long time for you to feel the benefits, and foods today are much less nutritious than they were 50 years ago.
 Therefore, you should consider using supplements to ensure you get the right amount of nutrients and for short-term boosts.

-Alpha Patterns - A frequency between 8 and 13 Hz, commonly associated with relaxation.
+Alpha Patterns - A frequency between 8 and 13 Hz.
+Higher Alpha Patterns are commonly associated with relaxation, focus, accelerated learning and the flow state.

-Beta Patterns - A frequency between 14 and 100 Hz, commonly associated with concentration and alertness.
+Beta Patterns - A frequency between 14 and 30 Hz.
+Lower Beta Patterns (14-17 Hz) are commonly associated with concentration, alertness and analytical thinking.
+It's not recommended to go over 17 Hz.

 Theta Patterns - A frequency between 4 and 8 Hz, commonly associated with REM sleep, creativity and meditation.